 Throughout the year, the Committee examined all the key risks in detail.
-Within the category of key risks, the principal risks identified by the Committee are outlined in the Principal risks and mitigation table (pages 66 to 69).
+Within the category of key risks, the principal risks identified by the Committee are outlined in the Principal risks and mitigations table.
 The disclosures in the Risk report do not encompass an exhaustive list of risks and uncertainties faced by the Company.
 Instead, they serve as a concise summary of significant key risks actively reviewed by the Board, their mitigating controls and developments in the year.